-The Board will conduct an annual review of the One-Stop Operator to ensure compliance with the requirements of 20 CFR 678.620, as well as the requirements outlined in the current MOU/RFP, Contract.
-Oversight and monitoring are integral functions to ensure the one-stop operator's compliance with the activities per the scope of work, performance reporting requirements, and the terms and conditions of the contract governing the one -stop operator.
+CWDB staff will conduct an annual review of the One-Stop Operator to ensure compliance with the requirements of 20 CFR 678.620, as well as the requirements outlined in the current MOU and Annual Agreement.
+Oversight and monitoring are integral functions to ensure the One-Stop Operator's compliance with the activities per the scope of work, performance reporting requirements, and the terms and conditions of the contract governing the One -Stop Operator.

+One-Stop Operator monitoring will occur each June, with a monitoring report issued to the Operator outlining findings, concerns and opportunities for improvement.
 If it is determined the One-Stop Operator is not meeting expectations, corrective action will be taken which can include contract termination.

-Monitoring Reports
+Annual Monitoring Reports

 CWDB will submit annual reports for Financial, Programmatic, One-Stop Operator, and EO monitoring each program year to their subrecipient(s).
-Annual reports will be issued by June 30 of each program year.
+Annual reports will be issued by June 30th of each program year.